-The great sunshine weather is one thing Australians love the most.
+The excellent sunshine weather is one thing Australians love the most.
 They go out to the beach or play outdoor sports.
-But a bit of a damper to that is that Australia also has one of the highest incidence of skin cancer in the world.
-Perhaps the overexposure to the sun has led to this, but for your protection, apply a generous amount of sunscreen lotion before heading to the beach or going for an afternoon run.
+But a bit of a damper to that is that Australia also has one of the highest incidences of skin cancer in the world.
+Perhaps the overexposure to the sun has led to this.
+Therefore, for your protection, apply a generous amount of sunscreen lotion before heading to the beach or going for an afternoon run.

 Familiarize public transport system

 Even if you own a car, you may still use the public transport system to get around.
-Be mindful that buses travel at a certain time and often stop by bus stops at designated time.
+Be mindful that buses travel at a particular time and often stop by bus stops at the designated times.
 Therefore it makes a lot of sense to be familiar with their scheduled stops; you’ll get used to them in no time.
-Also, be mindful about the amount of time it takes from point A to point B. It may require one or more connections to get there.
+Also, be mindful of the amount of time it takes from point A to point B. It may require one or more connections to get there.

 Get to know more about public transport cards

-There are distinct payment systems cities used in public transport: Opal card in Sydney, myki in Melbourne, Transperth in Perth and go card in Brisbane.
-Each has its own set of features and knowing them eases you through your daily commute, and provides fare discounts and rewards.
-For example, users of Opal card will avail of discounted fares once they reach eight trips using the same card.
+There are distinct payment systems cities used in public transport: Opal card in Sydney, myki in Melbourne, Transperth in Perth, and go card in Brisbane.
+Each has its own set of features, and knowing them eases you through your daily commute and provides fare discounts and rewards.
+For example, users of the Opal card will avail of discounted fares once they reach eight trips using the same card.

 Apply for a local bank account

-To facilitate payment of your salary and easier handling of daily expenses, having a local Australian bank account is essential when you come over.
-There are four main banks that operate in Australia: Commonwealth Bank, ANZ, National Bank of Australia and Westpac Banking Corporation.
+To facilitate payment of your salary and more comfortable handling of daily expenses, having a local Australian bank account is essential when you come over.
+Four main banks operate in Australia: Commonwealth Bank, ANZ, National Bank of Australia, and Westpac Banking Corporation.

-These banks have extensive network of branches and offer wealth of accessibility options such as mobile and online banking.
+These banks have an extensive network of branches and offer a wealth of accessibility options such as mobile and online banking.
 In case you haven’t arrived in Australia, book an appointment with the bank online.
-When you arrive in Australia, visit the bank’s branch with your documents such as passport copy, printed visa or employment contract.
+When you arrive in Australia, visit the bank’s branch with your documents such as passport copy, printed visa, or employment contract.

 There is little or no reason why you shouldn’t embrace the great outback experience now that you are in Australia.
 Take time to visit known landmarks and major attractions.
 Ride the public transport, inspect the shelves and fresh produce at supermarkets, and interact with locals along the way.
-Or explore its great outdoors and go for bushwalking, visit fine beaches, go camping or fishing.
-Along the way meet new friends who will be more than happy to show you around and introduce to the Aussie way of life.
+Or explore its great outdoors and go for bushwalking, visit beautiful beaches, go camping, or fishing.
+Along the way, meet new friends who will be more than happy to show you around and introduce to the Aussie way of life.